*We utilize programming and curriculum from both IITAP and LifeSTAR.

 While other programs do not have an established system, we have a series of workbook materials and tasks that participants utilize to progress in recovery.
 This standardized process has been polished over the past fifteen years of working with hundreds of clients struggling with sexual compulsion.
 Additionally, we hire a team of specialists who already have experience with these complicated issues.
 Our specialists work together and regularly discuss the situation of all the participants, collaborating on the needs of those in the program.
 Finally, we attend the annual IITAP conference to review current research and trends within the field of sexual addiction.
 The latest science is updated within the workbooks, and current techniques brought into our group interventions.
 In summary, our program has a polished system for treatment, bolstered by current research, and implemented by a team of specialists who collaborate and plan for individual participant needs.

 The first phase of the program is called the “Education Group.”
-It is a six-week psycho-educational class.
-This phase provides participants with a basic understanding about sexual addiction and the underlying issues.
+It is a four-week psycho-educational class.
+This phase provides participants with a basic understanding of sexual addiction and the underlying issues.
 The primary focus of this phase is education.
 When clients are well-informed about the issues that influence addiction, they can make specific changes.
-Guess work is eliminated.
+Guesswork is eliminated.
 It is intended for any adult male in recovery and his spouse.
 The husband's track begins learning about his addiction, while his spouse learns about healing her own emotional trauma and wounds.
-We strongly recommend that married couples come together so they can begin the process of education at the same time.
+We strongly recommend that married couples begin the program at the same time so they can begin the process of education together.
 However, the workshop is also for single adults and for those clients whose partners are not willing to attend.
 Likewise, it is appropriate for wives whose husbands are unwilling or unable to attend.
 Unlike a support group or 12-Step meeting, a licensed professional counselor who specializes in these issues facilitates the program.

 The workbooks for addicts in Phase two focuses on providing a deeper look at denial, the addiction cycle, fantasies and objectification, relapse prevention, and healthy living.
 Partner’s workbooks take a deeper look at how her spouse’s behavior has affected her thoughts and behavior, learn how to establish healthy boundaries with their partner, and learn to effectively cope with anger and other emotions.
 Additionally, spouses are taught the impact of emotional trauma this issue has created as well as ways to heal and mend their relationship.